 To verify Mercurial is installed properly and has a basic configuration in place, run:

 $ hg debuginstall

 If it detects problems, correct them.

-If you have a clone of the Firefox repository, you are highly encouraged to run mach mercurial-setup to launch an interactive wizard that will help you optimally configure Mercurial for use at Mozilla.
+If you have a clone of the Firefox repository, you are highly encouraged to run mach vcs-setup to launch an interactive wizard that will help you optimally configure Mercurial for use at Mozilla.